United Arab Emirates: Post-independence period

-The first ever national elections were held in the UAE on 16 December 2006.
+The first ever national elections were held on 16 December 2006.
 A number of voters chose half of the members of the Federal National Council.
 The UAE has largely escaped the Arab Spring, which other countries have experienced; however, 60 Emirati activists from Al Islah were apprehended for an alleged coup attempt and the attempt of the establishment of an Islamist state in the UAE.
-Mindful of the protests in nearby Bahrain, in November 2012 the UAE outlawed online mockery of its own government or attempts to organise public protests through social media.
+Mindful of the protests in nearby Bahrain, in November 2012 the UAE outlawed online mockery of its government or attempts to organise public protests through social media.

-On 29 January 2020, the COVID-19 pandemic was confirmed to have reached the UAE, as a 73-year-old Chinese woman had tested positive for the disease.
+On 29 January 2020, the COVID-19 pandemic was confirmed to have reached the UAE.
 Two months later, in March, the government announced the closure of shopping malls, schools, and places of worship, in addition to imposing a 24-hour curfew, and suspending all Emirates passenger flights.
 This resulted in a major economic downturn, which eventually led to the merger of more than 50% of the UAE's federal agencies.

 On 29 August 2020, the UAE established normal diplomatic relations with Israel and with the help of the United States, they signed the Abraham Accords with Bahrain.

-On 9 February 2021, the UAE achieved a historic milestone when its probe, named Hope, successfully reached Mars' orbit.
+On 9 February 2021, the UAE achieved a historic milestone when its probe, named Hope, successfully reached Mars's orbit.
 The UAE became the first country in the Arab world to reach Mars, the fifth country to successfully reach Mars, and the second country, after an Indian probe, to orbit Mars on its maiden attempt.

 On 14 May 2022, Sheikh Mohamed bin Zayed Al Nahyan was elected as the UAE's new president after the death of Sheikh Khalifa bin Zayed Al Nahyan.

-On 27 February 2023, Emirati astronaut Sultan Al Neyadi, along with three fellow SpaceX Crew-6 members, became the first Arab to embark on a month-long space mission to the International Space Station.